civilservicelgbt/civilservicelgbt.github.io/_team/vacancies.md

 We list specific gaps we've identified that we'd like more people to help with below, but these aren't the only ways to get involved.

+We are currently looking for Local Organiser support in the North East, North Wales and West Wales.
+Please get in touch with the Vice Chair for Regions and Nations if you would like to be involved.

 If you spot something in [our business plan](/our-plan) you'd like to help with, email the vice-chair responsible directly.